Tranco

 By Victor Le Pochat, Tom Van Goethem, Samaneh Tajalizadehkhoob, Maciej Korczyński and Wouter Joosen

-As the research community still benefits from regularly updated lists of popular domains, we provide Tranco, a new ranking that improves upon the shortcomings of current lists.
+As the research community still benefits from regularly updated lists of popular domains, we provide Tranco, a ranking that improves upon the shortcomings of current lists.
 We also emphasize the reproducibility of these rankings and the studies using them by providing permanent citable references.

 Access the Tranco ranking

-We advise to use the latest standard Tranco list: one million domains obtained by combining all three rankings averaged over the past 30 days.
+We advise to use the latest standard Tranco list:

 The file uses the same format as the Alexa and Cisco Umbrella lists.
 A daily update to the list is made available by 0:00 UTC; the Last-Modified header provides an exact timestamp.